El Anatsui: Artwork

+The idea of Sankofa [translated as "go back and retrieve"] is also present in Anatsui's work.
+He views it as a way of drawing on the past, the lessons it offers, to chart a mode of moving forward.
+For him, Sankofa described a need to draw from what was immediately around him; Ghana became independent when he was in high school, and much of his education had been focused on western art and art history, and so he felt called to 'go back and retrieve' aspects of Ghanaian culture that had been suppressed, something he described as a sort of "quest for self-discovery."

 Exhibitions

 Anatsui's career grew gradually, starting in his home village of Nsukka before branching off to places such as Enugu and Lagos, and eventually internationally.
 In 1990, Anatsui had his first important group show at the Studio Museum In Harlem, New York.
 He also was one of three artists singled out in the 1990 exhibition "Contemporary African Artists: Changing Traditions", which was extended for five years.

 Anatsui has since exhibited his work around the world, including at the Brooklyn Museum (2013); the Clark Art Institute (2011); the Rice University Art Gallery, Houston (2010); the Metropolitan Museum of Art, New York (2008–09); the National Museum of African Art, Smithsonian Institution, Washington, D.C.
 (2008); the Fowler Museum at UCLA (2007); the Venice Biennale (1990 and 2007); the Hayward Gallery (2005); the Liverpool Biennial (2002); the National Museum of African Art (2001); the Centre de Cultura Contemporània de Barcelona (2001); the 8th Osaka Sculpture Triennale (1995); the 5th Gwangju Biennale (2004); the Arab Museum of Modern Art in Doha (2019); and the Kunstmuseum Bern (2020).

 In 1995, Anatsui held his first solo exhibition outside of Africa in London.
 He expressed a variety of themes and demonstrated how African art can be shown in a multitude of ways that are not seen as "typical" African.
 His work utilized conceptual modes used by European and American artists but hardly in African countries.
 Anatsui showed his work at the de Young Museum in San Francisco in 2005.
 This was his first time "appear[ing] as part of the permanent collection in a major art museum".
 Also in 2005, his exhibition at New York's Skoto Gallery, "Danudo," was the first display of his metal sheets in an American city.
 At this gallery, Skoto Aghahowa presented Anatsui's wood wall panels alongside Sol LeWitt's drawings.
 This exhibition popularized his bottle-cap works as he gained more recognition in the press.